About

 Our Faculty and Staff

-With our notable faculty and diverse, multidisciplinary programming, we provide the teaching and interactive experiences that allow healthcare and legal professionals to be leaders in the expanding field of bioethics.
+With our notable faculty and multidisciplinary programming, we provide the teaching and interactive experiences that allow healthcare and legal professionals to be leaders in the expanding field of bioethics.

-Elizabeth Chuang, MD, MPH
+Elizabeth H. Chuang, MD, MPH, HEC-C

 Director, Montefiore Einstein Center for Bioethics

-Director, Einstein Cardozo Master of Science in Bioethics and Associate Director, Montefiore Einstein Center for Bioethics
+Director, Bioethics Graduate Education, Montefiore Einstein Center for Bioethics

-Lauren Sydney Flicker teaches Death & Dying, Personhood, Reproductive Ethics and the Law, and Bioethics and Medical Humanities.
-Her scholarship focuses on reproductive ethics, ethical issues in end of life care, and ethics consultation.
-Prior to joining the Center for Bioethics, Professor Flicker was a fellow in the Cleveland Fellowship in Advanced Bioethics, a multi-institutional program administered by the Cleveland Clinic.
+Lauren Sydner Flicker is an academic advisor and faculty member, after serving many years as director of graduate education programs at Montefiore Einstein Center for Bioethics.
+She teaches Death & Dying, Personhood, Reproductive Ethics and the Law, as well as the Bioethics and Medical Humanities course.
+Her scholarship focuses on reproductive ethics, ethical issues in end-of-life care, and ethics consultation.
+Prior to joining Montefiore, Professor Flicker was a fellow in the Cleveland Fellowship in Advanced Bioethics, a multi-institutional program administered by the Cleveland Clinic.
 In 2010, she was a postdoctoral fellow at the University of Pennsylvania Center for Bioethics and an adjunct professor at Earle Mack School of Law at Drexel University of Philadelphia.
 She formerly practiced law at Fried Frank Harris Shriver & Jacobson in New York.

 Stacy Govan specializes in finance, tax and grant administration as well as the management of clinical services and educational programs.
 She has been an Associate at H & R Block for several years and has worked at Lehman College's Office of Research and Sponsored Programs.